Scalar Functions¶

 separator: Separator to insert between concatenated strings.

-str: String expression to concatenate.
-Can be a constant, column, or function, and any combination of string operators.
+str: String expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 ¶